ArchLinus/WASDForVAB/README.md

 Converts the VAB camera into a WASD fly camera.

+While holding down right mouse:
 * WASD moves laterally
 * Q and E move vertically.
 * Shift/Control speeds up and slows down the camera while held

+WASD mode can be toggled on or off using alt+w.

 ## Installation instructions